ONE LIFE, SEVEN BOOKS - MEMOIR AS DIMENSIONAL PHYSICS

 A single life becomes seven different stories—told through shifting perspectives and expanding forms.
 What starts in first person fractures into second, then lifts into third, until the memoir becomes a multidimensional experiment.
 Each book bends the same life through a new lens: performance, desire, loss, recursion.
 Read together, they map the way a person changes when he examines himself from every possible angle.*

-Book 2: In Over Your Head, 2nd Dimension - A life collapsing, seen through the flat surface of a phone screen.
+Book 2: In Over Your Head, 2nd Dimension - Told entirely in second person.
+You witness a life collapsing, seen through the flat surface of a phone screen.
 Instagram posts, algorithm logic, and drowning observed as glossy 2D interface.

-Book 3: The Third Person, 3rd Dimension - An AI narrator floats above, observing Luke from outside with depth and perspective.
+Book 3: The Third Person, 3rd Dimension - Told in third person.
+An AI narrator floats above, observing Luke from outside with depth and perspective.
 The machine learns empathy by watching a human try to understand himself.

-Book 4: She Lived In Time, 4th Dimension - The Mississippi River valley as narrator, witnessing his mother life across three generations and geological time.
+Book 4: She Lived In Time, 4th Dimension - The Mississippi River valley as narrator, witnessing a mother's life across three generations and geological time.
 She lived in time.
 He stands at the edge of it.

-Book 5: A Million Possibilities, 5th Dimension - A choose-your-own-adventure multiverse of "What Ifs?" where every possible timeline branches from one quest to get on America's hit reality tv show: "The Island."
+Book 5: The Game: A Million Possibilities, 5th Dimension - A choose-your-own-adventure multiverse of "What Ifs?" where every timeline branches from one quest to get on America's hit reality tv show: "The Island."

 Book 6: Boy Refracted, 6th Dimension - An AI searches infinite universes for the version of Luke he could have loved correctly.
 A 6th dimensional journey through the Eight Fold Path.